sjtrny/wordle/README.md

 A fast solver for wordle written in Python using numba.

-On my MacBook Pro (13-inch, M1, 2020) it takes:
+For the maximum information policy it takes:
-- 3 seconds to compute the optimal word for the first play
+- 3 seconds to compute the optimal starting word for first play
-- 30 minutes to compute the optimal word considering all outcomes
+- 30 minutes to compute the optimal starting word considering all future plays

+Test conducted on MacBook Pro (13-inch, M1, 2020)

 ## Interactive Solver